geemus/notes/houston_foresight/raw/intro.md

 ## Lecture

 * often runs workshops through these in sequence: past timelines, three horizons, and emerging trends
+* past change: shared histories
+  * as you move further left, it tends to transition from what you experienced to what you have heard or were taught
+  * these things build to define how we arrived where we are today
+* 3 horizons
+  * 1st horizon - current paradigms, assumptions, data, infrastructure
+  * 2nd horizon - incremental adjustments, transformational experiments
+  * 3rd horizons - present: pockets of the future -> far future: emerging paradigms, ideas, innovations
+* Gartner Hype Cycle
+  * Things move from left to right as they become more mature/usable, with interest peaking in advance of maturity, the trough following, and then a return toward prominence if there is enough value.
+  * Innovation Trigger, Peak of Inflated Expectations, Trough of Disillusionment, Slope of Enlightenment, Plateau of Productivity
+  * Graph things on this, where each is marked based on when plateau will be reached: less than 2 years, 2-5 years, 5-10 years, more than 10 years
+  * combines a timeline and pattern of change which seems to recur
+* Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages (Carlota Perez)
+  * Pattern of change: Installation period (20-30 years), Recession/Turning Point, Deployment Period (20-30 years), followed by next installation period
+  * Installation Period: creative destruction, battle of new paradigm against old, concentration of investment in new-tech, income polarization, led by financial capital, from irruption to bubble collapse
+  * Recessions: Institutional changes, role switches, turning point
+  * Deployment Period: creative construction, widespread application of the new paradigm for innovation and growth across the economy, spreading of social benefits, led by production capital, from "golden age" to maturity
+  * Examples: canal mania > great british leap; railway mania > the victorian boom; london funded global market infrastructure build-up > bell epoque/progressive era; the roaring twenties: autos, houses, radio, aviation, electricity > post-war, golden age; emerging markets, dot com and internet mania, financial casino > ? sustatianable global knowledge-society "golden age"

 # W07: Systems and Interference Patterns
 ## Reading: On Systems Thinking (Ackoff)